NoahLerma/restaurant-reservation/README.md

 - `NEXTAUTH_URL` - Base URL of your app (e.g., `http://localhost:3001`)

 ## Deployment Notes
-- For production, use a remote database (SQLite is not recommended for production on platforms like Netlify or Vercel).
+- For production, use a remote database (SQLite is not recommended for production).
 - Set all environment variables in your deployment platform's dashboard.
-- See the Netlify or Vercel documentation for Next.js deployment specifics.
+- Follow your chosen deployment platform's documentation for Next.js deployment specifics.

 ## Customization
 - Update branding, logo, and color scheme in the `/public` directory and Tailwind config.